google/benchmark/docs/user_guide.md

   // while (...)
 DoNotOptimize(__result__);
 ```

-Since that is not the behavior the user intended, such problematic cases
+Since that is not the behaviour the user intended,
-produce a compile-time diagnostic.
-Pass a non-const lvalue instead.
-For an
+such problematic cases will result in a diagnostic
-expression result, store the result in a local variable before calling
+at compile time.
+The correct approach, for an expression result,
-`DoNotOptimize`:
+is to use an intermediate local variable:

 ```c++
   // Avoid: may call the deprecated const-reference overload.